 I blink, the images I’d seen in the candles vanishing as I’m brought to awareness.
 “What did I say about interrupting me?”

 “Sorry…” She chews her lip.
 “What did Snake say?”

 I glower at her before continuing.
 “Snake replied, ‘It is not your life I seek, young warrior, but your name.’”

 “‘My name?’
 Falcon asked, his gaze narrowing on Snake,” I continue. “‘Your name,’ Snake agreed, pulling the blade from his neck.
-She curtsied deep, looking up at Falcon from under lashes that he would remember as the longest and prettiest he’d ever seen in his life, her dusty-rose irises holding his own amber gaze.”
+She curtsied deep, looking up at Falcon from under lashes that he would remember as the longest and prettiest he’d ever seen, her dusty-rose irises holding his own amber gaze.”

 “What odd colors,” Sam says.

 “What did I just say?”

 She mimes zipping her lips, but even I don’t know why I’ve picked those colors.
 The story I’m telling now is nothing like the one my father told me before.
 In his story, Snake and Falcon were the animals their names stood for, but in my mind, I always envisioned a heart-stoppingly beautiful woman and an incredibly muscular man, his looks equally as impressive as hers.
 I enjoy telling tall tales so that must be why.